 Take the action, whether it means confronting an individual or making a plan as to how to get out of debt.
 You have to begin to take control of your life if you want relief.

 Consider the worst possible outcome of your fear honestly before you panic or react without thinking through your actions.
 Thinking critically should always occur first as most problems can be solved in a reasonable manner.

 Accept the fact that you can’t control other people, and you can’t know the future.
 Set boundaries as necessary.
 Make positive decisions that feel comfortable to you.
 Try to focus on the positive.

 Obviously, no one likes to live being worried all the time.
 Life is too short to be stressed.
 There are solutions to most problems, even though they don’t always appear as quickly as we would like sometimes.

 Be kind to yourself by eating healthy, getting enough sleep and exercising.
-Exercise is a great way to help relieve stress as it produces the healthy brain hormones.
-Watch a funny movies or go out with some enjoyable friends.
+Exercise is a great way to help relieve stress as it produces healthy brain hormones.
+Watch a funny movie or go out with some enjoyable friends.